tphummel/date-range/README.md

 # date-range

-generate a list of dates between a start and end date
+generate a json array of iso-8601 date strings between a start and end date (inclusive).

 ### usage